Get acquainted with Mixpanel

-Now that your whole team has discussed and approved what data you want to track, it’s time to add you code.
-The following video shows you how add the Mixpanel snippet and the track calls that will capture specific events.
+Now that your whole team has discussed and approved what data you want to track, it’s time to add your code.
+The following video show you how to add the Mixpanel snippet and the track calls that will capture specific events.

 Furthermore, you have the option of assigning users new distinct_ids or mapping your own database ids or emails to the original user distinct_ids.
 Whether or not you should be using these methods will depend on the nature of your registration flow and data tracking implementation.
 The easiest way to familiarize yourself with Mixpanel’s identity management best practices is to watch the following video:

 Tap into communal wisdom through our community tips

 If you are at a loss on how to track a specific event or property, check out other posts on our blog!
 Are you interested in comparing the behavior of first-time users to that of returning users?
 There’s a post about that.
 Perhaps you want to know how to add parameters to a url in order to later register them as super properties.
 There’s also a post about that!

 What are my business goals?
 What do I want my users to do?

 What events can I use to determine whether or not I’m reaching those goals?

 What properties will add relevant dimensions to my event data?

 Where in my code will I insert the specific calls to track my events?